godotengine/godot-docs/learning/workflow/assets/import_process.rst

 .. image:: /img/import.png

-Each of the dialog shares a similar function, a source file (or several of them) must be provided, as well as a target destination inside the project folders.
+Each of the dialogs shares a similar function, a source file (or several of them) must be provided, as well as a target destination inside the project folders.
 Once imported, Godot saves this information as metadata in the imported asset itself.